 We always hear the saying Don’t change yourself for anyone EVER.
 It’s true we shouldn’t, but we all have done it.
 Come up with a few daily affirmations that keep you aligned with who you are and want to be.

 I used to fake liking sports when I was younger because the boy I liked, liked sports.
-How do you fake something you know nothing about… I would love to say its one of my many skills, but I’m pretty sure he saw right through it.
+How do you fake something you know nothing about… I would love to say it’s one of my many skills, but I’m pretty sure he saw right through it.
 It was exhausting trying to come up with things to say about something I knew nothing about.

 I loved singing and joined the chorus in high school because I loved it so much.
 Eventually, my mom said it was the only extracurricular activity I could do because she had a crush on my MARRIED chorus teacher.
 Because of this I almost gave up something I was in love with.
-Her telling me that it was the only activity I could do.
+She told me that it was the only activity I could do.
 I kind of fell out of love with it.
 I wanted to do it because I loved it, not because my mom made me.
 So she could see my “hot” teacher. (by the way, he WAS NOT HOT)

 Don’t let someone else make choices for you